bdaiinstitute/spot_ros2/spot_ros2_control/README.md

 By default, this will load a robot with no arm.
 If you want your mock robot to have an arm, add the launch argument `mock_arm:=True`.

+## Additional Arguments
+* `controllers_config`: If this argument is unset, a general purpose controller configuration will be loaded containing a forward position controller and a joint state publisher, that is filled appropriately based on whether or not the robot used (mock or real) has an arm.
+The forward state controller and spot joint controller are also specified here.
+If you wish to load different controllers, this can be set here.
+* `robot_controllers`: These are the names of the robot controllers that will be started when the launchfile is called.
+The default is the simple forward position controller.
+Each name must match a controller in the `controllers_config` file.
+* `launch_rviz`: If you do not want rviz to be launched, add the argument `launch_rviz:=False`.
+* `auto_start`: If you do not want hardware interfaces and controllers to be activated on launch, add the argument `auto_start:=False`.

 ## Examples

 Examples are provided to replicate [these joint control examples](https://github.com/boston-dynamics/spot-cpp-sdk/tree/master/cpp/examples/joint_control) from Boston Dynamics.